 Summary of key terminologies

-cBHRT: Compounded Bioidentical Hormone Replacement Therapy: Precise duplicates of human hormones which are produced by specialist pharmacies and not authorised by the regulators such as the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK
+cBHRT: Compounded Bioidentical Hormone Replacement Therapy: Precise duplicates of human hormones which are produced by specialist pharmacies and do not follow the same MHRA regulatory pathway as conventional rBHRT

 rBHRT: Regulated Bioidentical Hormone Replacement Therapy: Precise duplicates of human hormones developed in a conventional way by the pharmaceutical industry and authorised by the regulators such as the MHRA in the UK

 Fournier A, Berrino F, Clavel-Chapelon F. Unequal risks for breast cancer associated with different hormone replacement therapies: results from the E3N cohort study.
 Breast Cancer Res Treat.
 2008 Jan;107(1):103-11.

 de Villiers TJ, Hall JE, Pinkerton JV, Cerdas Pérez S, Rees M, Yang C, Pierroz DD.
 Revised Global Consensus Statement on Menopausal Hormone Therapy.
 Climacteric.
 2016 Aug;19(4):313-5.